 Sport simulation games such as Football Manager provide the opportunity to live out your fantasies in a virtual world based on real-life people and events.

 If you want to take those fantasies to the next level, one of the ways to achieve that is by creating your own people, teams, and competitions in the game.
-The best wonderkids in FM23 can be pretty pricey, so creating your own is a cheap alternative.
+A good place to start would be to check out the best wonderkids in FM23, but they can be pretty pricey, so creating your own is a cheap alternative.

 Creating your own players in Football Manager 2023 is a fairly simple process, and this guide breaks down that process into easy-to-follow steps.

 As is the norm with the official launch of the previous installments of Football Manager, FM23 was released with the pre-game editor free of charge for people that purchased the game.

 The pre-game editor includes a ton of options that allow you to make changes to the database.
 Changes such as the addition of new people (playing and non-playing staff, for instance) provide the option to create new players from scratch, so you can even make yourself a player!